VOTING information

 Fayette County Elections and Voter Registration and The Board Members would like to remind the citizens of Fayette County that voting Advance/In Person is the same as voting absentee.
 Your voting record will reflect “Absentee Ballot” if you choose to vote early.
 If you choose to vote on Election Day at your polling location, your voting history will be notated with the word “Regular.”

-When you arrive at your polling place, you will complete a voter's certificate which asks for your name and residence address.
-You will then present the certificate and proper identification to the poll officials who will verify that you are a registered voter in that precinct by checking the voters list for that precinct.
-If your name is found on the list, you will be issued a voter access card and admitted into a voting booth to cast your vote.
+When you arrive at your assigned polling place, You will present the proper identification to the poll officials who will verify that you are a registered voter in that precinct.
+If your name is found on the list, you will be admitted into a voting booth to cast your vote.

 - Valid Georgia driver’s license, even if expired